cloud-scalable-webapp/cloud-webapp/README.md

 Note that the AMI is specific to a region.
 If you want to deploy the AMI to multiple regions, pass the region names as a variable using ami_regions.

+## Application Logs & Metrics
+Once the application has been deployed:
+* Application logs (collected using CloudWatch Agent) can be accessed from AWS->CloudWatch->Log Groups->csye6225->webapp
+* Application metrics (collected using StatsD) can be accessed from AWS->CloudWatch->All Metrics->CWAgent

 ## Libraries Used:

 * 1. Nodemon